-Don’t keep on adding features on every demand, otherwise this will make the product miserable for user.
-First analyze the requirement, see how it will impact the product and then commit it with customer.
+Don’t keep on adding features on every demand, otherwise, this will make the product miserable for the user.
+First, analyze the requirement, see how it will impact the product, and then commit it to the customer.

-Make a clear difference between actual requirement and wish-list.
+Make a clear difference between actual requirements and wish-list.
 Sometimes customers demand a very specific feature that does not add any value to the product.
-So be aware of such specific kind of requests.
+So be aware of such specific kinds of requests.

-This will make the product complex, increase learning time for user and reduce simplicity.
+This will make the product complex, increase learning time for users and reduce simplicity.

 “More options, more problems.”— Scott Belsky

-A simple user experience that helps user to achieve his goal is much better than a complicated abundance of feature-set.
+A simple user experience that helps users to achieve their goals is much better than a complicated abundance of feature-set.
 A reasonable balance between simplicity and features is the best way to move forward.